emcall/EBMInstallGuide/installation.md

 ```
 mysql -u root -p
 ```
-and enter root password when prompted.
-Then run the following commands to set up the database and default user:
+Enter the root password from step 1d when prompted.
+Then, to set up the database and default user, run:
 ```
 CREATE DATABASE IF NOT EXISTS odb;
 CREATE USER 'odb'@'localhost' IDENTIFIED WITH mysql_native_password BY '[PASSWORD]';